DillonSteyl/SCIE1000/Week 5/array_introduction_1.md

 ```
 The first 7 numbers in the fibonnaci sequence are: [0 1 1 2 3 5 8]
 ```

+It is very convenient to use arrays to store multiple related numbers with a single variable.
+Later, we will look at how we can perform calculations with arrays, or access individual elements of arrays.

 Some important notes:
 * Just like any other variable, use meaningful names for your arrays.